joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-11-17-magiotiles-fiddler.md

 But if you push them out of this configuration, and slide one tile over the other, you feel attraction to a few other configurations.
 Likewise, if you try to slide them out of these configurations you'll feel resistance.

-This is stability: a configuration is stable if the tiles resist small movements away from it.

-The reason a configuration is stable is that, compared to all its neighboring configurations, the N and S magnet heads are as close together as possible while keeping the Ns and the Ns, and the Ss and the Ss as separated as possible.
+This is stability.
+A configuration is stable if the tiles resist small movements away from it.
+The reason a configuration is stable is that, compared to all its neighboring configurations, the attractive N-S magnet head pairs are as close together as possible while the repulsive N-N and S-S magnet head pairs are as separated as possible.

 To explore other configurations, we just need to translate and rotate one tile while keeping the other one fixed.

-But to find alternate configurations, we have to be able to specify them.
+But to find alternate configurations, we need to be able to specify them.
 We can specify a configuration by the displacement of the sliding tile's center of mass $\mathbf{r} = \left(x,y\right)$, and its rotation about its center of mass $\theta.$

 ### Setting up the tiles

-Given the arrangement of magnets we figured out in the first past, their orientations are
+Given the arrangement of magnets we figured out above, their orientations are

 ```mathematica
 ors = {1, -1, 1, -1, 1, -1, 1, -1};